SeleniumHQ/htmlunit-driver/README.md

 [![Build Status](https://jenkins.wetator.org/buildStatus/icon?job=HtmlUnitDriver+-+Selenium+4)](https://jenkins.wetator.org/view/HtmlUnit%20Driver/job/HtmlUnitDriver%20-%20Selenium%204/)

-## Download and Installation

-There are two versions available

-### Selenium compatibility

-Starting with Selenium 4.5 we use the same version numbers for the driver - e.g. HtmlUnit-Driver 4.22.0 is for Selenium 4.22.0.
+## HtmlUnit Remote - Selenium 4 Grid support

+Please have a look at the **[HtmlUnit Remote](https://github.com/sbabcoc/htmlunit-remote)** project if you like to use this driver from [Selenium 4 Grid](https://www.selenium.dev/documentation/grid).

+## Get it!

 An overview of the different versions, the HtmlUnit version used in each case and the compatibility can be found in these [tables](compatibility.md).

-## Get it!

 ### Maven